nmhp16/2024-CS151-07-Game_Manager/README.md

 This project was developed by the following team members:
 - **Aaron Mundanilkunathil**:
+   - Implemented the Snake game logic, including movement, growth, collision detection, and scoring system.
+   - Designed and developed the UI/UX components for the game.
 - **Huu Tinh Nguyen**:
+   - Conducted testing for the program functionalities and edge cases, ensuring code quality of both the Snake game and the Blackjack game.
+   - Implemented high score manager and password encryption for proper game handling.
 - **Aung Aung**:
+   - Designed the UML diagram for the Game Manager, mapping relationships between Game Manager, Snake game, Blackjack, and other modules.
+   - Worked on login manager and documentation for the program.
 - **Nguyen Pham**:
+   - worked on the integration of Blackjack game logic and its UI components with Game Manager.